pauldardeau/evolisa/README.md

 *  **Altivec** - first started hacking on this back when I had PowerPC chips still laying around and left them there.
 *  **GCD** - see dispatch_apply in gcdCompareImages:
+*  **SSE** - currently don't have any form of SSE SIMD instructions, but they could be helpful